Public Works Engineering

 Background

-Over the past two years, regular monitoring of the site has occurred with the rate of bank erosion decelerating.
-Even so, Public Works continues to plan for the riverbank reaching the public right-of-way, which is when the Department can formally address this erosion issue.
-Public Works has researched numerous options to control ongoing erosion at this site, but all options must also provide fish habitat features as required by the various permitting agencies.
+Public Works has monitored this site for several years to evaluate the rate of bank erosion as flooding events occur on the river.
+Staff have planned and researched numerous options to control ongoing erosion at this site, but all options must also provide fish habitat features as required by the various permitting agencies.
 While options to both protect the roadway and protect endangered fish species are available, they are extremely costly.

 Drone footage of the new driving lanes below.